phbradley/TCRdock/README.md

 # Core functionality

+* Setup and run TCR-specialized AlphaFold simulations starting from a TSV file with TCR, peptide, and MHC information.
 * Parse a TCR:peptide-MHC ternary PDB structure and define V/J/CDR3, MHC allele, TCR and MHC coordinate frames, and TCR:pMHC docking geometry
-* Setup for running TCR-specialized AlphaFold simulations given a TSV file with TCR, peptide, and MHC information.
-* Run simple template-based AlphaFold simulations
-* Calculate distances between docking geometries ('docking RMSDs') for use in clustering/docking analysis
+* Calculate distances between docking geometries ('docking RMSDs') for use in clustering/docking analysis and model evaluation

 # Examples